chandankr014/airpy-tool/README.md

 # AirPy Tool

-A Python package for cleaning and processing air quality data.
+A Python package for cleaning and processing CPCB air quality data.

 ## Installation